-evidences than individual ones.
-Trustee friends enrich collective opinions by more knowledge that leads them to be more reliable and accurate than individual ones.
+Basically, the truster in LTM builds his belief by mainly exploiting his own interactions.
+Whereas, CTM leans fully on collective opinions that rely on more complete evidences than individual ones.
+Trustee friends enrich collective opinions by more knowledge, that make them more reliable and accurate.
 These results show the limit of individual opinions and local relationships, because direct interactions can be poorly informative, and relying only on them can lead to inaccurate decisions.
-An individual in a social environment needs always to integrate and interact within communities to be more informed, and more capable to adjust his decisions.
+A fellow in a social environment always needs to integrate and interact within communities to be more informed, and more capable to adjust his decisions.